-Where are the buckets and bags I got last year?
+Where are the buckets and bags I got in 2018?

 Due to customer feedback, we are not offering bags and buckets this year.
 We recommend placing food scraps into paper or compostable bags for easy transport and to keep your cart clean.
 You may use any compostable bag that meets ASTM D6400 standards.
 These include: